Land Shark (Saturday Night Live): Other appearances on SNL

 During the Weekend Update tribute with Tina Fey, Amy Poehler and Jane Curtin, a doorbell rings; Curtin, in terror, warns Fey not to open the door because of the Land Shark, but Fey dismisses her.
 Fey initially appears to be right: Matt Foley (played by Melissa McCarthy) appears, giving one of his traditional motivational speeches, but behind Foley is the Land Shark (this time played by Bobby Moynihan), who again attempts to eat Fey.
 Curtin and Poehler work to free Fey from the shark's jaws as the sketch closes.

-Influence

-The concept reportedly derives from the Monty Python's Flying Circus' sketch "Burglar/Encyclopedia Salesman".

-References in popular culture

-Though the Land Shark character appeared only irregularly on Saturday Night Live, it has entered the American cultural zeitgeist.
-References to a "land shark" (often preceded by the word "candygram") can be found in movies, print, video games, and other places.
-Often it is spelled as a solid compound, that is, as one word.
-In many forms of fiction, it is used as a name or nickname to a land-dwelling monster similar in appearance, temperament, or appetite to a shark.